 If there were one piece of that puzzle you could put into place with a magic wand, what would it be?

 How We Can Help

-The Community Foundation helps you build a plan based on the answers to these questions and more.
+The Delaware County Foundation helps you build a plan based on the answers to these questions and more.
 For example:

 Our team helps you refine the client’s definition of the “community problem” they want to solve.